AbeeraTahir/Contact-Form/README.md

 ### Key Features <a name="key-features"></a>

-- Displays some colorful text
+- Displays the contact form.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>